 Most of the Organization's financial assets are restricted for conservation projects that span multiple years.
 Donations are solicited at the launch of each project to assure that the financial commitment contracted with the implementing partner can be met.
 Funds are then disbursed to the partner as milestones are met through the life of the project.
 Thus, significant financial assets are held on the statement of financial position during project implementation, though our agreements to our partners exceed the assets held.
 Seasonal variability in contributions can also lead to higher balances during peak giving periods.
-The Organization structures its financial assets to be available as its conservation partner payments, general expenditures, liabilities, and other obligations become due.
+The Organization structures its financial assets to be available as its conservation partner payments, general expenditures (general and administrative expenses), liabilities, and other obligations become due.
 Unrestricted cash is maintained in liquid accounts and is available to meet general operating needs.
+In addition, cash and cash equivalents designated by the Board of Directors are not available for general expenditures within the next year; however, the Board of Directors could make the board designated cash and cash equivalents available, if necessary.